 SF Match will release applications in September 2021 for the class of 2026.
 Deadline for receipt of materials from CAS is October 1, 2021.
 After all applications have been reviewed by the entire committee, invitations to interview will be extended in mid-to-late November.
 Interviews will be held on December 13 and 14, 2021.

 For more information on the application process, please email: firstname.lastname@example.org.

 A selection committee reviews all applicants, selects applicants for interview, participates in the interview process and in the final choice of applicants.
 Click here to view the Committee members.

 How do I apply?
 We accept all applications through the Central Application Service of the San Francisco Match.
 We do not require additional materials or paperwork.

 Do you have a cut-off for USMLE Steps 1 & 2 scores?
-Although the average three digit score of interviewees is greater than 245, we do not have a minimum USMLE score requirement.
+We do not have a minimum USMLE score requirement.
 We review all applications thoroughly and do not screen applications based upon scores.

 Do you have any unfilled positions?
 We do not have any vacancies.
 The best way to find unfilled positions is to contact the San Francisco Match.

 Do you consider foreign graduates?
 We accept applications from international medical graduates who meet eligibility requirements including GME guidelines and Pennsylvania State Board of Medicine requirements for VISA status and sponsorship during training.
 For specific questions, please contact Jefferson's Office of International Affairs.